Grassroots Fundraising Guide: 3 - Creating Ichthyosis Awareness

-The Communications Staff at the FIRST office will be happy to create a press release for you and send it out to the media outlets in your area.
-Please contact Public Relations Coordinator, Lisa Breuning via email at email@example.com to arrange for a press release for your event.
+The staff at the FIRST office will be happy to help you when you create a press release for your event and provide you with guidance when sending it to media outlets in your area.

 If you prefer to send out a release on your own, FIRST offers tips to help you.